isaac-sim/IsaacLab/docs/source/tutorials/03_envs/01_create_base_env.rst

 a :class:`InteractiveScene` which handles spawning of the objects in the scene.

 In this tutorial, we will be using the configuration from ``cartpole_scene.py``.
-See :ref:`interactive-scene` for a tutorial on how to create it.
+See :ref:`tutorial-interactive-scene` for a tutorial on how to create it.

 The scene used here consists of a ground plane, the cartpole and some lights.